 - Cardiac MRI is non-invasive, has high spatial resolution and avoids use of potentially nephrotoxic contrast agents or radiation.

-- Has an important part in diagnosing congenital heart disease as well as disorders of the pericardium, cardiac tumours, atrial or ventricular thrombus, pericardial thickening, myocardial hypertrophy and valvular disease.
+- It has an important part in diagnosing congenital heart disease as well as disorders of the pericardium, cardiac tumours, atrial or ventricular thrombus, pericardial thickening, myocardial hypertrophy and valvular disease.

-- May also be used to image the coronary vessels and disease of the aorta, including aortic dissection.
+- It may also be used to image the coronary vessels and disease of the aorta, including aortic dissection.

-- Is contraindicated for many prosthetic valves and for patients with cardiac pacemakers.
+- It is contra-indicated for many prosthetic valves and for patients with cardiac pacemakers.

 - The slowness of scanners available at most centres limits its usefulness but the introduction of new faster techniques will allow breath-hold and real time scans.

 - One study found that MRI might be more sensitive than scintigraphy in detecting small areas of myocardial necrosis.